SuperOfficeDocs/superoffice-docs/docs/en/request/learn/category/create.md

         * **To user with fewest open requests**: Assigns new requests to the category members who has the fewest active requests.
         * **Do not assign**: Does not assign requests to specific users, but places all requests in a queue as default.
 Either under **Requests** > **Unassigned requests** (default) or in the queue system **Get next request in queue** (see [How to set up Get next request in queue][3]).

-    * **Only assign to active users**: Assigns requests only to users who are logged in to SuperOffice.
+    * **Only assign to logged in users**: Assigns requests only to users who are logged in to SuperOffice Service.

     * **Assign to category administrator if no one is available**: Assigns requests to the category manager if no other users are available.